-- The activity must be offered by a network whose lead partner is a UArctic member, and the program/course should already be in the UArctic Catalogue Database.
+- Program/course offered through a consortium led by at least two UArctic members, and the program/course should already be in the UArctic Study Catalogue Database.
 Joint programs by networks of UArctic members are especially valued, particularly programs offered by Thematic Networks and UArctic Institutes.
-This includes single courses at one institution that are part of a UArctic-related international education cooperation.

-- There should be a strong international networking component.
+- Strength of international networking component within the UArctic network.
 This can be demonstrated through delivery location, joint teaching, joint curriculum development, and inclusion of student and faculty mobility.

 - Noted as newly endorsed program or course at annual meetings of the UArctic Council.

-- Granted right to issue UArctic certificates to students who complete the program/course.
+- Granted right to request UArctic certificates of completion.

-- Endorsement requests will be submitted via an e-form on the UArctic website.
+- Endorsement applications will be submitted via an e-form on the UArctic website.

-- Applications will include a letter of commitment from relevant dean or similar official stating how the program meets the host institution’s endorsement criteria.
+- Applications will include a letter of commitment from the relevant dean, or similar official, stating their support of the application process.

 - The office of the Vice-President Academic acknowledges requests and ensures completeness of submitted materials before forwarding them to the Academic Leadership Team.

-- The office of Vice-President Academic with each endorsed program to provide UArctic certificates for students that have completed the course or program.
+- The office of Vice-President Academic will coordinate with each endorsed program to provide UArctic certificates for students that have completed the course or program.